FuelLabs/fuel-specs/specs/protocol/cryptographic_primitives.md

 ## Merkle Trees

-Three Merkle tree structures are used: a Binary Merkle Sum Tree (to commit to bytecode), a Binary Merkle Sum Tree (to commit to transactions and collected fees) and a Sparse Merkle Tree (to commit to contract storage, i.e. state).
+Three Merkle tree structures are used: a Binary Merkle Tree (to commit to bytecode), a Binary Merkle Sum Tree (to commit to transactions and collected fees) and a Sparse Merkle Tree (to commit to contract storage, i.e. state).

 ### Binary Merkle Tree